Mets' Neil Walker: Closing in on rehab assignment

 Walker (hamstring) could begin a rehab assignment over the weekend, Matt Ehalt of The Record reports.

-The embattled second baseman still isn't running at 100 percent, although he did progress to running the bases Tuesday.
+The embattled second baseman still isn't running at 100 percent, but he did progress to running the bases Tuesday.
 This seems like a best-case scenario at this point, although it does make a return before the end of July within reason.
-No word on an official timetable for his return have come forth, however.
+No word on an official timetable for his return have come forth.

 More News